ptolemybarnes/galactical-relations-koans/README.md

 - Asteroids have many planets.

 #### Delta
-- Planets have many asteroids, through Orbitings.
+- Suns have many moons, through planets.
-- Asteroids have many planets, through Orbitings.
+- Moons have a single Sun, through a planet.

 #### Epsilon
 - Implement all previous associations polymorphically, through Orbitings.